trackmania-rl/tmrl/README.md

 Advantages of SAC over other existing methods are the following:
 - It is able to store transitions in a huge circular buffer called the "replay memory" and reuse these transitions several times during training.
-  This is an important property for applications such as `tmrl` where only a relatively small number of transitions can be collected due to the Real-Time nature of the setting.
+  This is an important property for applications such as TrackMania where only a relatively small number of transitions can be collected due to the Real-Time nature of the setting.
 - It is able to output analog controls.
 We use this property with a virtual gamepad.
 - It maximizes the entropy of the learned policy.
   This means that the policy will be as random as possible while maximizing the reward.
-  This property helps explore the environment and is known to produce policies that are robust to external perturbations, which is of central importance e.g. in real-world self-driving scenarios.
+  This property helps explore the environment and is known to produce policies that are robust to external perturbations, which is of central importance in real-world self-driving scenarios.

 ### Randomized Ensembled Double Q-Learning

 ([Full paper](https://arxiv.org/abs/2101.05982))

-REDQ is a more recent methodology that improves the performance of value-based algorithms such as SAC.
+REDQ is a more recent methodology that improves the performance of value-based algorithms like SAC.

 The improvement introduced by REDQ consists essentially of training an ensemble of parallel value networks from which a subset is randomly sampled to evaluate target values during training.
 The authors show that this enables low-bias updates and a sample efficiency comparable to model-based algorithms, at a much lower computational cost.